wpswings/subscriptions-for-woocommerce/README.md

 5) Subscriptions for WooCommerce WPML compatibility enable the admin to create text in different languages.
 It allows simple language translation in your store.

-6) WooCommerce Subscription Payment Gateway Compatible Our Subscription WordPress plugin is compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), and.
+6) WooCommerce Subscription Payment Gateway Compatible Our Subscription WordPress plugin is compatible with the [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), and [**WooCommerce PayPal Checkout Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-paypal-express-checkout/).
 We will try to add more official payment gateways with different updates.
 However, you can [**Contact us**](https://wpswings.com/contact-us/?utm_source=wpswings-subs-contact-us&utm_medium=subs-github-page&utm_campaign=contact-us) for customized payment compatibility.

 7) Subscription for WooCommerce is fully compatible with WooCommerce High-Performance Order Storage (HPOS) is an easy-to-understand solid database structure that uses WooCommerce CRUD design, allowing you to store order data in custom order tables to easily handle bulk orders and ensure the smooth workflow of your WooCommerce store.